UltraCakeBakery/CSSified-HTML/README.md

 <sub>Note: css is automatically minimized (including selector specificness).</sub>

 ###### Disclaimer
-> 🧪 `html-css-attributes` is not yet **production-ready** Expect breaking changes and complete redesigns in the near future.
+> 🧪 `cssified-html` is not yet **production-ready** Expect breaking changes and complete redesigns in the near future.
 > We will update this note once we get closer to a stable v1.0 release.

 <!--